w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 Because similar consent dialogs can lead to permission blindness and user frustration, browsers rely on various implementation-defined heuristics to balance user consent fatigue with privacy risk (eg. in the implementation of requestStorageAccess).
-We expect these heurstics to evolve over time with each browser's privacy threat model and the changing privacy landscape.
+We expect these heuristics to evolve over time with each browser's privacy threat model and the changing privacy landscape.

 One common class of such heuristics is to replace explicit user confirmation